 I wish craziness and foolishness and madness upon you.

-May you live with hysteria, and out of it make fine stories–
+May you live with hysteria, and out of it make fine stories–science fiction or otherwise.

 “It doesn’t matter how smart you are unless you stop and think.”